dneprojects/habitron/custom_components/habitron/README.md

 ### Service `habitron.save_module_smc`

 Saves a module's SMC data (module rules and names) to file.
 The file name is set automatically.
-It will appear directory "habitron/data".
+It will appear in the config directory.

 | Service data attribute  | Optional  | Description  |
 | :---------------------- | :-------- | :----------- |